Rose Lavelle Is Already a USWNT Hero, and She's Only Getting Started

 - She went to the University of Wisconsin where she was a three-time NSCAA All-American.

-- Because of her standout performance there, Rose was invited to train with the women's national team for the first time during the final four matches of the 2015 World Cup victory tour.
+- Because of her standout performance there, Lavelle was invited to train with the women's national team for the first time during the final four matches of the 2015 World Cup victory tour.

-When Rose isn't working out, she'll do cryotherapy, go on a light jog for active rest, or "just chill."
+When Lavelle isn't working out, she also told us in 2019 that she'll do cryotherapy, go on a light jog for active rest, or "just chill."
 Her favorite app for meditation is Headspace.
 She regularly sees a sports psychologist who has helped her overcome the burden of past injuries and the stress that an international stage can put on your body and mind.
-Sports psychologists are there to listen to your insecurities, Rose explained, and she values having that outlet.
+Sports psychologists are there to listen to your insecurities, Lavelle explained, and she values having that outlet.